JosephOHagan/SVRA/README.md

   * https://docs.google.com/document/d/1tY_tQTMylLhXaqLDtHOcNoCwF-T6UQRthw3m4NSzVwE/edit?usp=sharing

 ## Other Scripts
-* SVRA_PlayAreaModifier: Used to modify the play area dynamically while the game is running via the keyboard
-  * Attach to the SteamVR CameraRig prefab
-  * Features include rotate, scaling and movement of the play area

-* SVRA_InteractButton: Used to attach an animation motion to an interact button
-  * Attach to the part of the object to animate
-  * Setup animation properties in the Inspector window

-* SVRA_InteractSwitch: Used to setup a light switch style toggle for a button
-  * Attach to the part of the object to animate

 * SVRA_ChangeColor: Used to toggle the color of an object
   * Attach to the object to change the color of
   * Setup the number of and colors to cycle through